osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_HybridClient.md

 ## `Update hybrid client`

-Update a Hybrid Client.
+Update a hybrid client.
 It can take up to one hour
             for these values to manifest in the authentication process.

 ### Request